vkhot2023/TATA/README.md

 # TATA CERTIFICATION PROJECT

-Online retail store business has been performing well and want to expand it further.
+The online retail store business has been performing well and aspires to expand further in the Market space.
-Management wants to analyze data and receive valuable insights so they can strategically plan for next year.
+Management wants to analyze data and receive valuable insights.
+It would assist them in the preparation of strategically plan for next year.
-I hired as consultant to review their data and provide insights that would assist stakeholders to improve business.
+I was hired as a consultant to review their data and provide insights to improve business.

 # Dataset
 link:  https://github.com/vkhot2023/TATA/blob/main/original%20Online%20Retail.xlsx

 # Development Process
-In this project, we are carrying following steps:
+We are functioning following 5 steps to complete this project:

-1 Project Statement
+* Project statement

-2 Data Exploration
+* Data Exploration

-3 DashBoard Generation
+* Dashboard Development
+* Model Development

-4 Data Analysis and Insights
+* Data Analysis

 ## Project statement
+In this process, we are defining the Project Problem statement and what will consider successful completion of the project?

-client has Online Multinational Retail store spread across continents.
-Client has root business in Britain that doing well.
-Now client want to spread business beyond Britain.I hired as consultant to review their data and provide insights that would assist stakeholders to improve business.
-CEO and CMO has certain requirements that need to address while Preparing for Model
+The client has an Online Multinational Retail store spread across continents.
+The client has a root business in Great Britain that operating well.
+Now client aspires to expand business beyond Great Britain.
+I was hired as a consultant to analyze their data and provide insights that would assist stakeholders in improving business.
+CEO and CMO have specific requirements that need to address while Preparing for Model.

 CEO Requirements:

-1 Which region is generating the highest revenue, and which region is generating the lowest?
+1 Which region generating the highest revenue?
+Which region generating the lowest revenue?

-2 What is the monthly trend of revenue, which months have faced the biggest increase/decrease?
+2 What is the monthly trend of revenue?
+Months has faced the exponential increase/decrease?

 3 Which months generated the most revenue?
-Is there a seasonality in sales?
+Is there seasonality in sales?

-4 Who are the top customers and how much do they contribute to the total revenue?
+4 Who are the top customers ? how much do they contribute to the total revenue?

 CMO Requirements:

 1 What is the percentage of customers who are repeating their orders?

-2 For the repeat customers, how long does it take for them to place the next order after being delivered the previous one?
+2 For the repeat customers, how long does it take to place the next order after being delivered the previous?

 3 Who are the customers that have repeated the most?
 How much are they contributing to revenue?

-4 Detail segmentation of data based on Month, Country, Product and Customers
+4 Detail data segmentation based on Month, Country, Product, and Customers.

+The project will consider a successful complete when clients both  requirements satisfied.

 ## Data Exploration
+In this process, we are performing 2 tasks: Data Quality Assessments and Data Distribution.

+Data Quality Assessments:
+The client provides an Excel sheet with 503108 records.
+We perform quality assessment tests to convert data into a suitable format.

+Data Distribution:

-client provide Excel sheet with 503108 records. we explore data to obtain brief understanding:
+we explore data to obtain brief understanding:

 Records range: 1 DEC 2010 to 9 Dec 2011